k82cn/volcano-v1/README.md

 # Vulcan

-A Kubernetes-based Batch System for ML/BigData/HPC
+A Kubernetes-based Batch System for high performance workload.